Special effects of Batman Returns: Selina's fall

-For the sequence where Selina Kyle is pushed out of the penthouse window of the Shreck building by Max, the character crashes through several successive levels of awnings, each embossed with the company's grinning cat logo, before landing in a snowy alley below.
+For the sequence where Selina Kyle is pushed out of the penthouse window of the Shreck building by Max, Kyle crashes through several successive levels of awnings, each embossed with the company's grinning cat logo, before landing in a snowy alley below.
 The sequence began with a locked-off live-action shot of a stuntwoman falling from the office window, followed by longer shots that established the fall.
-To capture the descent through the awnings, Boss Film created a detailed twelfth-scale miniature of the Shreck Building.
+To capture the descent through the awnings, Boss Film created a detailed one-twelfth-scale miniature of the Shreck Building.
 The model, nearly twenty-five feet tall in scale, was rotated on its side for filming convenience, allowing the motion control camera to move parallel to the floor rather than following an arcing boom.
 This facilitated a straighter, more controlled simulated fall through the miniature awnings, which were pulled apart by hidden wires during the shoot.
 Cinematographer Garry Waller operated a motion control camera equipped with a snorkel lens to program the fall sequence through the miniature set.

 Seeking to add dynamic background detail, John Bruno spotted a miniature van originally built for DHL commercials in the Boss model shop and proposed including it turning the corner of the Shreck Building below during the fall.
 The van was attached to a simple swing-arm mechanism moving perpendicular to the stage floor to provide subtle but effective background movement.

 Following Burton's approval of the miniature background, the bluescreen shots of Michelle Pfeiffer were filmed.
 Sitting on a stool with air blown through her hair to simulate freefall, Pfeiffer performed the scene in slow motion to synchronize with the preprogrammed motion control camera moves.
 Bruno explained that Burton's intent was to visually convey Selina's transformation during the fall, capturing the terror and intensity in her eyes as she ripped through the awnings.
 Neil Krepela shot Pfeiffer against the bluescreen as the motion control dolly repeated the fall move, allowing both the actress and director to focus on performance rather than camera operation.